freedomofpress/securedrop-dev-docs/docs/workstation_development.rst

 These tests assert that expected scripts and configuration files are in the correct places across the VMs.
 These tests can be found in the ``tests/`` directory.
-They can be run from the project’s root directory on ``dom0`` with:
+They can be run from the project's root directory on ``dom0`` with:

 ::